-- 1. Completed a Bachelor degree in biomedical science, biology or related - 2. fields with minimum cumulative GPA of 2.80 out of 4.00 or equivalent from a university or college accredited by an international accrediting association or by the Ministry of Higher Education or comparable in that country. - 3.
-Achieved a minimum score of 520 on the paper-based TOEFL or - 4. equivalent test taken within 2 years of the start of the intended semester of admission.
+• Completed a Bachelor degree in biomedical science, biology or related areas with minimum cumulative GPA of 2.80 out of 4.00 or equivalent from a university or college accredited by an international accrediting association or by the Ministry of Higher Education or comparable in that country.

-- 5. A satisfactory performance in the personal interview with the - 6.
-Admission committee. - 7.
-Students with BS degrees in other than Biomedical Sciences are - 8. required to successfully complete the bridge courses prior to entering the MSc program.
+- Achieved a minimum score of 520 on the paper-based TOEFL or equivalent test taken within 2 years of the start of the intended semester of admission OR earned a previous degree from an accredited institution of higher education in a Program where English was the language of instruction. - A satisfactory performance in the personal interview with the Admission committee. - Students with BS degrees in other than Biomedical Sciences are required to successfully complete the bridge courses prior to entering the Master of Science in Biomedical Science program.